electroneum/electroneum-web3.js/docs/docs/guides/basics/eth.md

 If everything is working correctly, you should see the current block number logged to the console.
 However, if you got an error with the reason `connect ECONNREFUSED 127.0.0.1:7545` then double check that you are running Ganache locally on port `7545`.

-## Step 3: Interact with the Ethereum blockchain using web3.js
+## Step 3: Interact with the Electroneum SmartChain blockchain using web3.js

 In this step, we will use web3.js to interact with the Ganache network.